-Established in 1993, the Clinical Programs at St. John’s School
+Established in 1993, the Clinical Program at St. John’s School

-of Law further our mission of providing students with practical,
+of Law furthers our mission of providing students with practical,

 experiential learning opportunities while ensuring that

 underserved, low-income New York City residents have access to